 Depending on the severity of the symptoms, a healthcare professional will recommend daily or oral medication, which will be an effective symptom management solution.
 The disadvantages include:

 - The person may be reluctant to take daily medication, which could result in their symptoms becoming more aggressive.

-- They may quit the medication once their symptoms lessen, believing they no longer require treatment.
+- They may quit the medication once symptoms lessen, believing they no longer require treatment.
 This may cause symptoms to reappear with a higher frequency.

 2. Monthly injectables

 Monthly injectables are administered by a healthcare professional and are effective in managing symptoms of schizophrenia